Quick Sort Algorithm

 We can notice following things from above diagram:

 • At each level of recursion, the cost of partition is at most cn.
-After doing the sum of cost at each level of recursion tree, quick sort cost is O(nlogn).
+After doing the sum of cost at each level, quick sort time complexity for such unbalanced split = cn*O(logn) = O(nlogn).

 • In general, any split of constant proportionality produces a recursion tree of depth O(logn), where cost at each level is O(n).
-So time complexity is O(nlogn) whenever the split has constant proportionality.
+So time complexity is O(nlogn) for any such type of split.

-In the best-case scenario, the partition will always be balanced, resulting in two recursive calls at each level of recursion.
-In such a scenario, the generated recursion tree will be balanced in nature.
-So, the height of the recursion tree will be O(log n), and recursion will require a call stack of size O(log n).
-Therefore, the best-case space complexity of quicksort is O(log n).
+In the best-case scenario, the partition will be balanced.
+So there will be two recursive calls at each level of recursion.
+In such a scenario, the recursion tree will be balanced in nature.
+So, the height of the recursion tree = O(log n), and recursion will require a call stack of size O(log n).

 Case of repeated elements in quick sort algorithm